-I’ve also included a review of which model of Crocs is the most slip resistant (click here for a quick look), after researching countless customer reviews on Amazon, reddit forum posts and from my own personal experience wearing different Crocs styles.
+I’ve also included a review of which model of Crocs is the most slip resistant (click here for a quick look), after researching countless forum posts and using my own personal experience wearing different Crocs styles for over 10 years.

 *This page may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases at no additional cost to you.
 Learn More.

 Are Crocs Non Slip?

 Crocs are non slip thanks to the trademarked Crocs Lock™ slip resistant tread that is featured on the models from their medical, kitchen and hospitality ranges.
 This slip resistant tread is an iconic feature of Crocs, making them and attractive footwear choice for those who want to feel extra safe when walking on slippery surfaces.

 The Crocs Lock™ tread actually exceeds industry standards for similar products, making Crocs a superior choice for shift workers and for every day wearers (source).